NICEPEEK2/Cesium_List/README.md

 Can I use the Shitty List template?

-- I mean, sure. just make sure you give credit somewhere and make sure you state that you're not affiliated with the shitty list.
+- I mean, sure. just make sure you give credit somewhere and make sure you state that you're not affiliated with the shitty List.

 The website isnt loading!
 What can I do?